-File Commands for opening and saving data files; importing georeferenced orthophotos; importing and exporting AutoCAD drawings, AutoCAD Hydraflow files, LandXML files, GIS shapefiles, EPA SWMM input files, and XPSWMM input files; and for printing.
+File Commands for opening and saving data files; importing geo- referenced orthophotos; importing and exporting AutoCAD drawings, AutoCAD Hydraflow files, LandXML files, GIS shape files, EPA SWMM input files, and XPSWMM input files; and for printing.
 Edit Commands for editing and copying.
 View Commands for viewing, configuring the Plan View display options, and displaying the toolbars.
 Input Access to all of the drainage network element dialog boxes that define the model input data.
 Design Commands for performing design functions on the network model.
 Analysis Commands for defining analysis parameters and for performing the network model analysis.
 Output Commands for displaying the network model analysis results as graphical plots and reports.
 Time Series Plot Commands for the analysis results time series plot, if this plot is being displayed.
 Otherwise, this menu is not available.
 Window Commands for arranging and selecting windows within the application workspace.
+Help Commands for getting help.